google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 </div>

-Follow the green lines for promises that fulfill, or the red for ones that reject.
+Follow the blue lines for promises that fulfill, or the red for ones that reject.

 ### JavaScript exceptions and promises
 Rejections happen when a promise is explicitly rejected, but also implicitly if an error is thrown in the constructor callback: